-U.S. home sales fall 4.9% in slow start to spring buying season
+Home sales fall 4.9% in slow start to spring buying season

 Still, a split in the market has emerged, thanks partly to the Trump administration’s tax cut law.
 Sales increased slightly among mid-priced homes but fell sharply among homes priced at $1 million or more.

-Lawrence Yun, chief economist at the NAR, said that the tax changes that have limited the ability of wealthier homeowners to deduct mortgage interest payments and property taxes.
+Lawrence Yun, chief economist at the NAR, said that the tax changes have limited the ability of wealthier homeowners to deduct mortgage interest payments and property taxes.
 That’s discouraging sales of more expensive homes.

 Developers have built more expensive homes in recent years while pulling back from cheaper properties, even as middle-income Americans are eager to buy.